Published: April 5th, 2022

 Review Gating: What Does Google Say?

-Google review gating goes against Google Business Profile guidelines and comes with heavy penalties.
+Review gating is highlighted within Google’s Prohibited and restricted content guidelines as ‘Deceptive content’ and comes with heavy penalties.
 If you want to build your Google review profile, you must ask everyone for a review, rather than cherry-picking the customers you think might give you the most positive feedback.

 The tricky thing with gated reviews is that it isn’t always done overtly, and many businesses could be falling foul of review gating guidelines inadvertently.